Owlet7/wadfusion/README.md

 If you're on Windows, run `wadfusion.exe`.

-If you're on macOS or GNU/Linux, run the `wadfusion.py` Python script — Python 2 and 3 are both supported now.
+If you're on macOS or GNU/Linux, run the `wadfusion.py` Python 3 script.

 WadFusion will create a new file called `doom_complete.pk3`, with all the game content in it.
 GZDoom will recognize the `doom_complete.pk3` file as a valid IPK3 without any name change needed.